QuickBooks Blog

 • Typically, there is a minimum payment amount owed each week or month, but customers are free to choose how much they pay as long as they satisfy the minimum.

 • Payment plans don’t usually have set deadlines.
-Customers are free to choose the payment amounts and also control the payoff date.
+Customers can choose the payment amounts and also control the payoff date.
 This is comparable to paying off the balance on a credit card

 Payment plan example

-Think of your business credit card.
-You are given a set limit but you’re free to use as much of that credit as you choose.
-You also have the freedom to choose how much of your balance to pay off each month, as long as you meet the minimum requirement
+With some payment plans, customers get a set limit, but they're free to use as much of that credit as they choose.
+They can also choose how much of their balance to pay off each month, as long as they meet the minimum requirement

 This is an example of a variable payment plan.
-It has no cutoff date and no penalty for early payment.
+It has no cutoff date, and customers won't owe any penalty for early payment.

 Understanding installment plans